Civil War and Terrorism: A Call for Further Theory Building

 Thomas (2014) moves beyond the achievement of objectives to consider whether groups that use terrorism in civil wars are more likely to be offered greater concessions and to be included in negotiations.
 Using monthly data on African civil conflicts from 1989 to 2010 (from the UCPD), Thomas finds that groups employing a greater number of terror attacks are more likely to participate in negotiations and more likely to gain more concessions on their aims.

 Terrorism might be “effective” in these cases, Thomas argues, because the use of terrorism by groups within a civil war undermines the states’ ability to win the conflict, more specifically by providing rebels with an asymmetric “power to hurt.”
 The idea is that terrorism can hurt governments in a way that they may be unable to reciprocate.
 The use of terrorism as a tactic can demonstrate that rebels are willing to impose great costs on those that support the state, and that the state is unable to protect these individuals.
 This may even lead civilians to seek protection through rebel groups, causing the state to lose civilian support.
 Such a defection may also occur if the government uses excessive force in response to terrorism.
 In such a situation, where the state has lost popular support and is experiencing greater costs from rebel groups owing to their use of terrorism as a tactic, the government may be more inclined to cooperate with rebel groups, bringing them in to negotiations and bargaining.
-As in most of the other articles discussed in this essay, Thomas utilizes rationality-based arguments, looking at the potential costs and benefits associated with using terrorism.
+As in most of the other articles discussed in this article, Thomas utilizes rationality-based arguments, looking at the potential costs and benefits associated with using terrorism.
 More specifically, his theory is similar to the idea of attrition presented by Kydd and Walter (2006) and the idea of weakening the government as discussed by Crenshaw (1981).
 Thomas (2014) finds that groups that employ more terror attacks are more likely to negotiate with their governments and that strong rebels are more likely to be selected for negotiations than weaker rebels.
 Further, such rebels are also likely to gain more concessions.
 By incorporating the civil war context, Thomas provides a stronger theoretical argument relating to the effectiveness of terrorism that is not limited to international campaigns.

 While Thomas (2014) focuses on how terrorism might affect whether governments grant concessions or negotiate with groups, Findley and Young (2015) consider the effects of terrorism on war resolution.
 They point to the theory of spoiling and analyze whether terrorism might help to derail peace efforts (see Kydd & Walter, 2002, 2006).
 Again, this work focuses more on rationalist explanations to explain how terrorism might spoil the peace process, as they argue that violent behavior effectively undermines peace because it creates distrust among parties, may provoke harsh responses from the government (provocation), and generally decreases the ability of the actors to make credible commitments to peace.
 As such, they expect more frequent terrorism to lead to longer wars and shorter postwar peace periods.
 Utilizing the GTD, the authors find that increased terrorism does increase the duration of civil wars and that as terrorism increases, the duration of time until war reoccurs also decreases.
 In other words, terrorism is found to have a spoiling effect on peace, both preventing peace from occurring in the first place and undermining peace agreements.